UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-11-30-team31-human-pose-estimation.md

 \text{L} = \frac{1}{K} \sum_{i=1}^{K} \left\| H_i - \hat{H}_i \right\|_2^2
 $$

+Beyond research settings, human pose estimation has become indispensable in real-time systems across multiple domains.
+In healthcare, pose estimation supports rehabilitation monitoring, fall detection, and posture grading systems that assess whether patients perform movements correctly.
+In human–machine interaction, pose-based interfaces allow users to control systems using body movements rather than traditional input devices.
+Additional applications include surveillance, animation, virtual reality, and intelligent monitoring systems.
+These use cases demand models that are not only accurate but also robust, efficient, and capable of operating in unconstrained environments.

+To overcome the spatial resolution limitations of traditional CNNs, later architectures introduced multi-scale feature fusion and high-resolution representations.
+Models such as HRNet maintain high-resolution feature maps throughout the network and continuously exchange information across resolutions.
+This design significantly improves joint localization accuracy, especially for fine-grained body parts like wrists and ankles.

 ## Transformer-Based Pose Models
+More recently, transformer-based architectures have been introduced to human pose estimation.
+Unlike CNNs, transformers rely on self-attention mechanisms to capture long-range dependencies and global context.
+This capability is particularly beneficial in scenarios involving occlusion, crowded scenes, or unusual body configurations.
+Transformer-based pose models, such as ViTPose, treat pose estimation as a sequence modeling problem.

-Transformers introduce self-attention mechanisms that allow each join representation to attend to all others.
+Transformers introduce self-attention mechanisms that allow each joint representation to attend to all others.
 This is particularly useful for modeling long-range dependencies, such as symmetric limbs or full-body constraints.
 Instead of relying solely on local convolutions, transformers explicitly reason about global body structure.

 Self-attention is written as: